ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

       1. Select an appropriate workspace for the orchestrator in the **DR Schematic workspace (VPC)** field.
       2. Create a [VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global/readme/terraform/terraform/e104e91d-d4a8-44fa-a341-eebf735d9635-global) if required, to define the Power Virtual Server workspace where the primary orchestrator is deployed.
          > **Note**: The schematic ID is available if the VPC is created by using the VPC Landing Zone for the PowerVS option from the catalog.
-If VPCs are created manually, you can still generate a schematic ID by using the Import option in the VPC Landing Zone for PowerVS.
    - Select **Custom VPC** and follow these steps:

       1. Select the **Transit Gateway** to establish connectivity between the VPC and the PowerVS environment.